 Selecting and Extracting multiple <meta> tags

 In this example, we are going to be extracting the HTML code for all <meta> tags on our webpage.
-We can use the XPath selector //meta to select all <meta> tags.
+We can use the XPath selector //meta to select all <meta> tags (If this element was in the <body> you could have used the CSS selector meta).

 1. After you've selected all of your meta tags, click on the + button next to "Select meta", click on advanced, and add a Begin new entry command.